-- (h) The Reel Handlers pick up the reel. - (i) The reels are then carried by the four Reel Handlers directly to and not more than five metres beyond the starting line.
+- (h) The reel handlers pick up the reel. - (i) The reels are then carried by the four reel handlers directly to and not more than 5m beyond the starting line.
 When placed, any part of the reel must be on or over the starting line.
-The three Linemen may leave the reel individually and proceed to their payout positions.
+The three linemen may leave the reel individually and proceed to their payout positions.

-The Reelman shall, as appropriate, control the flow of line by using the reel brake, drum and/or their hands.
+The reelman shall, as appropriate, control the flow of line by using the reel brake, drum and/or their hands.

-Note 1: To arrive at their payout positions (to perform a line payout procedure the Linemen may proceed through deep water provided they maintain control of the line.
+Note 1: To arrive at their payout positions (to perform a line payout procedure) the linemen may proceed through deep water provided they maintain control of the line.